 The website musiccreatorsalliance.com was created specifically for music creators in North America.
 The aim of the Music Creators North America group, commonly known as MCNA, is to provide music creators a voice in the current discussions that will affect national and international copyright law and policy.
 The organization is composed of members from all across North America.
 Furthermore, they wish to draw attention to issues that are essential not only to them but to everyone who enjoys music and wishes to see a fair and vibrant marketplace for this crucial cultural and economic activity.
+This article is brought to you by Attorney News Today.

 In North America, the Music Creators North America organization is a non-profit organization comprised of songwriters and composers devoted to educating the music community in general.